The Intelligence Layer

 AI doesn’t fail because models are weak.

-Trust comes from consistency, retrieval quality, and clear mental models — not novelty.
+Trust comes from consistency, retrieval quality, clear mental models—not novelty.

 What I'd do differently

-Even so, establishing platform-level principles — separating retrieval from interpretation, treating AI as an overlay, and optimizing for next steps — created a durable foundation that extended beyond any single feature.
+Even so, defining platform-level principles such as separating retrieval from interpretation, treating AI as an overlay, and optimizing for next steps created a durable foundation beyond any single feature.